Form 21-526EZ · AI drafter + walkthrough

 File at VA.gov first.

-VA.gov’s online claim wizard auto-fills sections I, II, IV, and VI from your records and is faster than the PDF.
-Use the PDF only if the online system rejects you (it sometimes does for old, paper-only records).
+The drafter produces text you paste verbatim into VA.gov’s online claim wizard, which auto-fills sections I, II, IV, and VI from your records.
+Use the paper PDF only if the online system rejects you for old paper-only records.
 Direct link: va.gov/disability/file-disability-claim-form-21-526ez.

 Veteran identification